Argentina 2026 Global Health Outreach Event

 In addition to the qualifications outlined in the above Call for Volunteers, those accepted for volunteer assignment are expected to abide by the Foundation’s Volunteer Code of Conduct.

-• The ASE Foundation’s events are secular humanitarian medical aid and training programs, focused on providing direct patient services to at-risk communities, stimulating global connections between health care providers, bi-directional training with local clinicians, and advancing population health research through data collection.
+- The ASE Foundation’s events are secular humanitarian medical aid and training programs, focused on providing direct patient services to at-risk communities, stimulating global connections between health care providers, bi-directional training with local clinicians, and advancing population health research through data collection.
 Volunteers may not interject their personal beliefs or agendas into these events.

-• Volunteers serve as representatives of ASE and the ASE Foundation before, during and after the event.
+- Volunteers serve as representatives of ASE and the ASE Foundation before, during and after the event.
 Onsite, this representation extends across work hours and into any off/free time, and volunteers must conduct themselves accordingly.

-• Volunteers must have respect and appreciation for cultural differences.
+- Volunteers must have respect and appreciation for cultural differences.
 Volunteers may be exposed to differences in tradition, culture, language, religion, and dress during the event, and must remain respectful to these cultural norms.

-• ASE reserves the right to limit media contacts and/or request media engagement by volunteers.
+- ASE reserves the right to limit media contacts and/or request media engagement by volunteers.
 By participating in these events, volunteers permit the Society and Foundation to use their likeness and statements for quotes, photos, and videos to assist ASE in its public relations or fundraising initiatives.
 All requests for quotes, photos, videos, or event information from the media or industry partners must be directed to and facilitated by the event’s ASE staff liaison.

-• Volunteers must understand that decisions are made according to the regulations set forth by the ASE Foundation and in collaboration with in-country partners in the best interest and safety of the volunteer team.
+- Volunteers must understand that decisions are made according to the regulations set forth by the ASE Foundation and in collaboration with in-country partners in the best interest and safety of the volunteer team.
 Participants must accept the responsibility of working as an ASE Foundation volunteer and agree to abide by all decisions made by the event’s management and coordinators.

-How to Apply – Deadline: Monday, December 15 at 11:59 PM ET
+How to Apply – Deadline: Thursday, April 30 at 11:59 PM ET

 All volunteer opportunities have a mandatory volunteer application form that must be completed in full to be considered for participation.
 Incomplete applications, those received after the submission deadline, and requests submitted outside of the official volunteer application form will not be considered.
-ASEF will ensure that every application received is given appropriate consideration for participation.
+ASEF will ensure that every complete application received is given appropriate consideration for participation.

 Due to the popularity and enthusiasm for this type of volunteer experience, there will likely be many more volunteer applicants than we can utilize.
 Not all applicants will be selected and ASEF advises that no one makes travel plans prior to receiving an official notification of placement.